snisarg/snisarg.github.io/_posts/2020-05-23-investing-taxes-and-tax-advantaged-account.markdown

 comments: true
 ---

-This is a summarization of all things investment focused on tax advantaged accounts and prioritization of account usage for different securities.
+This is a summarization of all things investment with a focus on tax advantaged accounts and prioritization of account usage for different securities.
 I plan to add more strategies and links but right now only contains tax loss harvesting pointers to keep in mind.
 I've also focused on securities I generally deal with.

 ## Types of Investment Accounts